hazelcast/hazelcast-simulator/docs/PROVISIONER.md

 ### Accessing the provisioned machine

-When a machine is provisioned, by default a user with the name 'stabilizer' is create on the remote machine and added to the sudoers list.
+When a machine is provisioned, by default a user with the name 'simulator' is create on the remote machine and added to the sudoers list.
 Also the public key of your local user is copied to the remote machine and added to ~/.ssh/authorized_keys.
 So you can login to that machine using:

 ```
-ssh stabilizer@ip
+ssh simulator@ip
 ```

-You can change name of the created user to something else in by setting the "USER=somename" property in the stabilizer properties.
+You can change name of the created user to something else in by setting the "USER=somename" property in the simulator properties.
 Be careful not to pick a name that is used on the target image.
 E.g. if you use ec2-user/ubuntu, and the default user of that image is ec2-user/ubuntu, then you can run into authentication problems.
 So probably it is best not to change this value, unless you know what your are doing.